Airport City Belgrade: Dojno Polje Airport

 West of Bežanija and 2 km south of Zemun, between the village and the Sava River, is the location of the old Belgrade airport, which was finished in March 1927.
 The locality was called Dojno Polje.
 Because it is located along Tošin Bunar Street, although administratively part of the village of Bežanija at the time, the airport is often referred to as both the Bežanija Airport and Airport on Tošin Bunar.
 Construction of an airfield began in 1923.
 An initiative asked for the creation of the airline company in 1926, which was approved by the government on 23 March 1926.
 Then the initial public offering began but largely failed as only 10% of the planned amount was gathered.
 According to the existing laws, the airline company was to be closed even before it was officially formed.
 In order to boost the sale of the shares, pilot Tadija Sondermajer decided to conduct the promotional flight Paris-Bombay-Belgrade.
 With his colleague Leonid Bajdak, he started the journey on 20 April 1927 from Paris, arriving back in Belgrade after 11 days and 14800 km, on 8 May.
 They were awaited as heroes by the crowd of 30,000.
 The sale of the shares was boosted and in three months there were sufficient funds for the company, named Aeroput and established on 17 June 1927, to purchase its first four airplanes.

 A pre-war Royal Yugoslav AF base and civil airport serving the Belgrade area, Belgrad-Semlin (a.k.a.
-Zemun, Fliegerhorst Belgrade-Zemun) Airfield was adjacent to the Ikarus aircraft factory that produced parts for the Bf 109 and Bf110 and employed 1,500 workers during the war, as well as the Rogožarski aircraft factory.
+Zemun, Fliegerhorst Belgrade-Zemun) Airfield was adjacent to the Ikarus aircraft factory that produced parts for the Bf 109 and Bf 110 and employed 1,500 workers during the war, as well as the Rogožarski aircraft factory.
 Main refueling stopover for aircraft flying back and forth to Greece as well as being an important repair and maintenance hub for the Südost (Southeast) region.
 The Luftwaffe had an instrument flying school here for more than two years and fighters and bombers were based here for short periods, primarily to fly support for anti-partisan operations.

 New administrative building was constructed in 1931 and to celebrate the occasion, a big air show of the biplanes was held.
 It was destroyed by the Germans in 1944, and became defunct in 1962 when the new airport near the village of Surčin was finished (today's Belgrade Nikola Tesla Airport).
 In April 2016 works began on the construction of the access road to the Ada Bridge.
 During works on the new boulevard, remnants of the old airport's runway, hangars and warehouses were discovered.